dasiths/dasiths.github.io/.github/instructions/presentations.instructions.md

 Convert a blog post or article into a self-contained HTML slide presentation hosted under `/presentations/<slug>/index.html`.

+## Before You Start (required)

+Before generating any files, ask the user and wait for answers:

+1. **Slug** — "What slug should the presentation use?"
+This sets the folder name (`/presentations/<slug>/`), the `localStorage` key (`<slug>-deck-mode`), and the title-slide/wordmark text.
+Suggest a default derived from the blog post filename or title, but confirm it.
+2. **Visual theme and motif** — "What visual theme and motif do you want?"
+Confirm before writing any CSS:
+   - The overall **mood/era** (e.g. retro 90s, clean editorial, technical/terminal, warm/organic, dark/neon).
+   - The **color palette** (accent colors) and **fonts** to load.
+   - Any **decorative motif** (background pattern, card texture, custom CSS illustrations) and whether it should appear, or whether the deck should stay minimal.
+   - Propose 1-2 concrete theme options with example palettes if the user is unsure, but do not assume the errand deck's 90s corner-shop theme — that was specific to that post.

+Only proceed to scaffolding once the slug and theme are confirmed.

 ## Reference Files

 These files live next to this instructions file and contain the complete base code.
 An agent should read them when generating a new presentation: